Terrie-png/assessment_brightbean/README.md

 ## Answer
 Properties with tall trees have higher average prices.

-Based on the data provided in data folder:
+Based on the data provided in data folder: <br/>
-Average Price on Streets with Tall Trees: €587,800.39 Average Price on Streets with Short Trees: €488,981.66
+Average Price on Streets with Tall Trees: €587,800.39 <br/>
+Average Price on Streets with Short Trees: €488,981.66

 ## Requirements

 - Python 3.10+
-- Pip package manager
+- Pip package manager (come with python installation usually)

 ## Installation
 1. Create and activate a virtual environment (recommended but optional):